Gelbpunkt/IdleRPG/README.md

 This is the code for the IdleRPG Discord Bot.

-You may [submit an issue](https://github.com/Gelbpunkt/IdleRPG/issues) or open pull requests at any time.
+You may [submit an issue](https://github.com/Gelbpunkt/IdleRPG/issues) or [open a pull request](https://github.com/Gelbpunkt/IdleRPG/pulls) at any time.

 ## License